jfrog/JFrog-Cloud-Installers/Ansible/artifactory7/README.md

 ## Roles Provided
 ### artifactory
 The artifactory role installs the Artifactory Pro software onto the host.
 Per the Vars below, it will configure a node as primary or secondary.
+This role uses secondary roles artifactory-nginx and artifactory-java to install nginx and java dependencies.

+### artifactory-nginx-ssl
+The artifactory-nginx-ssl role installs and configures nginx for SSL.

 ### artifactory-postgres
 The artifactory-postgres role will install Postgresql software and configure an artifactory database and user.

-### artifactory-java
-The artifactory-java role ensures that the correct version of Java is installed for Artifactory.

 ## Vars Required
 The following Vars must be configured.